Neovim as External Editor for Godot

 Before you can set Neovim as external editor in Godot, you need to start Neovim in server mode.
 Additionally to that, a pipe file is needed, where Godot can send commands to Neovim.

-Now you can add the following code to the init.lua file.
+Add the following code to the init.lua file.

 end